Haiti: sourcing vetiver at its roots

 In order to secure our supply of vetiver in this challenging environment, we knew we had to get closer to the source, where we could work in partnership with local producers and play a role in helping their communities to build a more stable existence.

-Since 2012, therefore, Givaudan has been collaborating with a local supplier to support a cooperative of vetiver root producers from three villages.
-Today, with more than 260 members, the cooperative benefits from a premium on the price of its vetiver roots, and this premium feeds a development fund that is used to support community projects and the local supply chain.
+Since 2012, Givaudan has been collaborating with a local supplier to support a cooperative of vetiver root producers from three villages.
+Today, over 250 vetiver producers are part of the cooperative which benefits from a premium on the price of its vetiver roots.
+This premium feeds a development fund that is used to support community projects and the local supply chain.

 For example, the fund has paid for repairs to a road through hilly country, which links the producer villages and the vetiver distillery.
 The new road makes it much easier to transport the roots and has also opened up better access to healthcare and other essential amenities.
 Electricity has also been brought to the villages, thanks to the fund.

-“Members of the cooperative also receive advice on good agricultural practices, particularly on how to limit soil erosion and improve the quality of the roots.” says Wilson, Local Manager of the Coopérative des Planteurs de Vétiver de Massey, Faucault, Bazelais.
+“Members of the cooperative also receive training on good agricultural practices, for example, particularly on how to limit soil erosion and improve the quality of the roots, as well as health and safety measures to consider in the field,” says Wilson, Local Manager of the Massey, Faucault, Bazelais Vetiver cooperative.

-The cooperative and our local supplier have achieved Ecocert Organic Standard and fair trade certification (ESR standard), which ensures minimum prices, improved working conditions for everybody in the supply chain in Haiti, and validates the social and environmental responsibility of vetiver production.
+The cooperative and our local supplier have achieved Ecocert Fair for Life Certification, which ensures minimum prices, improved working conditions for everybody in the supply chain in Haiti, and validates the social and environmental responsibility of vetiver production.
 The certification also ensures full traceability of the raw material.